w3c/wot-usecases/USE-CASES/notes.md

 #### Expected Devices

-List the target device(s), e.g., a sensor, a solar panel, an air conditioner
+List the target device(s), e.g., a sensor, a solar panel, an air conditioner.

 #### Expected Data